 32. Cima Pisciadù Summit Hike

-Hiking up to Cima Pisciadù, Sella Group, Italian Dolomites
+Hiking up to Cima Pisciadù peak, Sella Group, Italian Dolomites

-This is one of the best hikes in the Dolomites for experienced hikers.
-This point-to-point (or circuit) trail begins at Passo Gardena, the mountain pass between Val Badia and Val Gardena.
+This hike to Cima Pisciadù summit in the Sella Group is a great excursion for experienced hikers.
+The starting point is Passo Gardena, the mountain pass between Val Badia and Val Gardena.

-From Gardena Pass, follow the lovely balcony trail 666 to Val Setus, a steep sloping valley, defined by crumbling rocks and scree.
-The ascent up Val Setus to Lake Pisciadù is steep and partially secured (no equipment necessary).
+From Gardena Pass, follow the scenic balcony trail 666 to Val Setus, a steep sloping valley, filled with crumbling rocks and scree.
+The Val Setus ascent to Lake Pisciadù is steep and partially secured.

-At Lake Pisciadù, there’s a mountain hut, which is the only place to eat along the route.
+There’s a mountain hut overlooking the lake, which is only place to eat along this day hike.

 From the summit, return to the lake along the same route.
-The hike continues down to Val de Mezdi and ultimately back to Passo Gardena, or to Colfosco / Corvara (two villages in Alta Badia).
+The hike continues down to Val de Mezdi and ultimately back to Passo Gardena, or to Colfosco, or even further to Corvara in Alta Badia.

 Learn More: Cima Pisciadù Hiking Guide